nvim-neo-tree/neo-tree.nvim/README.md

    - [x] LSP Support
    - [x] LSP server selection (blacklist, use first, use all, etc.)
 - [ ] CoC Support

+See #879 for the tracking issue of these features.

 This source is currently experimental, so in order to use it, you need to first add `"document_symbols"` to `config.sources` and open it with the command